 If you love banana bread, then these Banana Nut Muffins will be your new favorite breakfast treat.
 These banana muffins are moist and have just the right amount of sweetness with a little crunch from the nuts.
-It just might become your favorite banana muffin recipe.
+I like to think that it is the best banana nut muffin recipe.
+Try them and let me know what you think.

-You don’t need any special skills or equipment to whip up a batch of these homemade muffins.
+- You don’t need any special skills or equipment like an electric mixer to whip up a batch of these homemade muffins.
 All you need are some mixing bowls and measuring cups for this easy recipe!

-Let’s look at how easy it is to make a batch.
+Let’s look at how easy it is to make a batch of muffins.

 For these delicious banana nut muffins, you need the following ingredients: